-17 There were two central membership issues: who should be members of AHA and 18 how should AHA relate to other organizations that serve or represent 19 hospitals.
+- 17 There were two central membership issues: who should be members of AHA and - 18 how should AHA relate to other organizations that serve or represent - 19 hospitals. - 20 Given AHA's mission of representing all hospitals, what group should - 21 constitute the membership?
+Two alternatives were given close attention -- - 22 state hospital associations, and individual hospitals.
+A case could have

-Given AHA's mission of representing all hospitals, what group should constitute the membership?
-Two alternatives were given close attention -state hospital associations, and individual hospitals.
-A case could have also been made that the membership should be multi-hospital systems.
-Those 1 favoring a federation structure composed of the state hospital associations 3 viewed the states as the vital link in AHA's representation and advocacy The argument favoring a membership composed of multi-hospital programs. systems viewed the encompassing of all independent hospitals into one type 5 of arrangement or another as inevitable and believed that systems, therefore, would be the unit of membership most appropriate for fulfilling 7 the mission.
-Those favoring continuation of individual hospital membership 8 believed that the grass roots, direct support and interaction between AHA and hospitals was essential.
-10
+- 1 also been made that the membership should be multi-hospital systems.
+Those - 2 favoring a federation structure composed of the state hospital associations - 3 viewed the states as the vital link in AHA's representation and advocacy - 4 programs.
+The argument favoring a membership composed of multi-hospital - 5 systems viewed the encompassing of all independent hospitals into one type - 6 of arrangement or another as inevitable and believed that systems, - 7 therefore, would be the unit of membership most appropriate for fulfilling - 8 the mission.
+Those favoring continuation of individual hospital membership - 9 believed that the grass roots, direct support and interaction between AHA - 10 and hospitals was essential. - ll The second issue of how AHA should relate to other organizations - $12\,$ representing hospitals was heavily influenced by the mission emphasis on AHA - 13 acting as a national umbrella organization.
+Implicit is the recognition of - 14 the legitimate role of other organizations that represent or serve - 15 hospitals.
+This issue includes the state hospital associations and the - 16 multi-hospital systems, as well as multi-state alliances and other - 17 organizations representing hospitals. - 18 Other issues included treatment of non-hospital health care institutions - 19 which are currently members, identification of the appropriate hospital - 20 focus for AHA efforts, and consideration of personal memberships.